KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/effective-prompts-for-ai-image-generator.md

 # Writing Effective Prompts

 Writing a clear, focused prompt helps the AI Designer Agent understand what you want to create and where it will be used.
-A good prompt explains the intent, the visual feel, and the layout composition, so the generated image matches your campaign purpose and brand identity.
+A good prompt explains the intent, visual feel, and layout composition, ensuring the generated image aligns with your campaign purpose and brand identity.

 You can follow this simple structure to describe your image idea in a way the Designer Agent understands easily: